 PK/PD in the Brain

 The blood-brain barrier (BBB) is a natural shield protecting the brain.
-It limits the exchange of nutrients, metabolites and chemical messengers between the blood and brain.
+It regulates the exchange of nutrients, metabolites and chemical messengers between the blood and brain.
 The BBB also prevents harmful substances from entering and damaging the brain.
 This highly effective barrier, however, can also prevent potentially neuroactive substances from reaching appropriate targets.
 For researchers developing neuroactive drugs, therefore, it is of great interest to know whether and to what extent an active pharmaceutical component can penetrate the BBB.

 - The use of cerebral open flow microperfusion technology (cOFM ) allows us to take a look behind the BBB and assess concentrations and effects of neuroactive substances directly in the targeted brain tissue.